balancy/parse_library/README.md

 # Library parser

-Script allows parsing books from [tululu.org](https://tululu.org/).
-It parses book title, author, genre, image, comments and text if they are present.
+Script allows parsing Sci Fi books from [tululu.org](https://tululu.org/).
+It parses book title, author, genres, image, comments and text if they are present.

 ### How to install